RobinTail/zod-sockets/README.md

 Check out [the generated example](example/example-client.ts).

-You can adjust the naming of the produced functional arguments by applying the `.describe()` method on involved schemas.
+You can adjust the naming of the produced functional arguments by applying the `.describe()` method to the schemas.

 Please note, that when event has both `.rest()` on payload schema and acknowledgement, that activates a special mode of producing overloads, because acknowledgement has to go after `...rest` which is prohibited.
 You can adjust the